Iranian, Qatari FMs Hold Meeting In Tehran - UrduPoint

 Iranian, Qatari FMs Hold Meeting In Tehran

-Tehran.00000000.0, (APP - UrduPoint / Pakistan Point News - 26th Aug, 2024) Iranian Foreign Minister Abbas Araghchi and his Qatari counterpart Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani discussed the most important regional issues.
+Tehran, (APP - UrduPoint / Pakistan Point News - 27th Aug, 2024) Iranian Foreign Minister Abbas Araghchi and Qatari counterpart Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani discussed the most important regional issues.

 The Qatari Foreign Minister, who has traveled to the Iranian capital city of Tehran, met and held talks with Araghchi on Monday.